EkthaReddy/RISC-V-Single-Cycle-Processor/README.md

 ## What datapath does the load word, store word, and Branch equal word follow

 ### Load Word
 Step 1: The type of instruction used will determine the path for data to flow.
 To explain in simpler ways, the data will follow a path from the program counter at an initial address let's take 1000.
-It will give the instruction in machine code language after being fed into the isnstruction Memory.
+It will give the instruction in machine code language after being fed into the instruction Memory.

 Step 2: The opcode and instruction used will excute path in a certain direction.
 To know which path to choose the multiplexer is been placed.